| rw-r--r-- | christian | 3K | April 2 2020 | Ducky_Year_of_the_Horse.md |

 Layouts⌗

-Since this keyboard is not progammable its using the default, german-ISO layout.
+Since this keyboard is not programmable, it uses the default German-ISO layout.
 The function layer key is mapped to Caps Lock.

 Images⌗